List of British prison hulks

 Prison hulks were decommissioned ships that authorities used as floating prisons in the 18th and 19th centuries.
 They were extensively used in England.
+The notorious hulks played a crucial role in detaining criminals.
 The term "prison hulk" is not synonymous with the related term convict ship.
 A hulk is a ship that is afloat, but incapable of going to sea, whereas convict ships are seaworthy vessels that transport convicted felons from their place of conviction to their place of banishment.

 Initial authorization and later expansion of use

-Parliament initially intended to use the hulks as a temporary measure and so the first authorization, in 1776, for their use was only for two years.
-Although some Members of Parliament deplored the hulks the 1776 Act lasted for 80 years.
-Parliament regularly renewed the Act and even extended its scope "for the more severe and effectual punishment of atrocious and daring offenders".
+Parliament initially intended to use the hulks as a temporary measure and so the first authorization, in the Criminal Law Act 1776 (16 Geo.
+3. c.
+43), for their use was only for two years.
+Although some Members of Parliament deplored the hulks the 1776 act lasted for 80 years.
+Parliament regularly renewed the act and even extended its scope "for the more severe and effectual punishment of atrocious and daring offenders".
 The American Revolutionary War, the French Revolutionary Wars, and the Napoleonic Wars resulted in the availability of superannuated vessels suitable for conversion to prison hulks.
 Ships-of-the-line were particularly suitable because of their size; in active service they had accommodation for hundreds of crewmen.

-Hulks ceased to be used in Great Britain on the final expiry of the Act in 1857.
+Hulks ceased to be used in Great Britain on the final expiry of the act in 1857.